Treatment for Teeth Grinding Plano, TX

 • Avoid triggers: Be aware of what triggers your teeth grinding so you can avoid it.
 Common triggers include alcohol, caffeine, and certain medications.

 • Try relaxation techniques: Meditation, progressive muscle relaxation, and deep breathing can help you relax and reduce stress.
+These methods can stop you from clenching your jaw.

 Your dentist is the best person to plan a teeth repair treatment that suits you and your budget.
-Dr. Sowell and Dr. Chen can repair the damage that occurs to your teeth from grinding using a porcelain veneer makeover, dental crowns, or other tooth reconstruction treatments.
-However, this does not solve the underlying condition.
-You will still need to wear your mouthguard to protect your new beautiful teeth and prolong their life expectancy.
+Our dentists can repair the damage that occurs to your teeth from grinding using tooth reconstruction treatments.
+We can use porcelain veneers, dental crowns, and dental implant prosthetics.

-If you have brittle and fractured teeth, our dentist may have to fill them with fillings.
+If you have brittle and fractured teeth, our dentist may have to fix them with fillings.
 This type of treatment protects your tooth from further damage and adds strength to it.
 Dr. Sowell and Dr. Chen may decide to build up the damaged tooth by applying a porcelain crown.